David J. Koehn MPT, ATC, Cert DN, NASM-PES, TPI CGFI-MP3

 Throughout his doctorate program, Zak served as a Teaching Assistant for several physical therapy courses including gross anatomy and musculoskeletal examination and evaluation.
 He also spent over three years providing personal strength training to clients and athletes.

-A firm believer in continuing education to better serve the patients, clients and athletes he works with, Zak is dedicated to constantly learning.
-He has recently spent over 100 hours completing a six month mentorship program covering concepts from PNF, SFMA, Orthopedic Manual Therapy, Pain Science, and Strength & Conditioning.
+A firm believer in continuing education to better serve the patients, clients and athletes he works with.
+Zak is dedicated to constantly learning and has recently spent over 100 hours completing a six month mentorship program covering concepts from PNF, SFMA, Orthopedic Manual Therapy, Pain Science, and Strength & Conditioning.
 Zak is also full body certified in Dry Needling from the Spinal Manipulation Institute.
-He plans to sit for his Sports Certification Speciality in the next two years.

 Contact Zachary — firstname.lastname@example.org